OriAdkins/MacroMinder/README.md

   Pull up the project in a terminal\
   Navigate into the server folder\
   Install dependencies (Check dependencies section) using
-  - ```pip install Flask Flask-SQLAlchemy Flask-Bcrypt Flask-SocketIO setuptools numpy plotly pandas``` type ```flask run``` and the development server will deploy to your localhost http://127.0.0.1:5000 \
+  - ```python3 -m pip install Flask Flask-SQLAlchemy Flask-Bcrypt Flask-SocketIO setuptools numpy plotly pandas``` type ```flask run``` and the development server will deploy to your localhost http://127.0.0.1:5000 \

   In the app.py, edit the following line: app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql://root:monkeyinhospital@localhost/users' \